MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 When you reference a variable, use the variable's name as the token, not the action's name, which is the usual way to reference an action's outputs.

 > [!WARNING]
 > By default, each iteration in 'apply to each' loops run sequentially.
 You can run the loop iterations in parallel to improve performance.
-If you use variables in 'apply to each' loops, you *must* run the loop iterations sequentially if it's important for your loop variables to return predictable results.
+If you use variables in the 'apply to each' loops, you *must* run the loop iterations sequentially if it's important for your loop variables to return predictable results.

 ## Prerequisites